OctopusDeploy/docs/docs/administration/retention-policies/index.md

 ## What is deleted {#what-is-deleted}

 There are a number of different types of retention policies that run.
-Those on the Octopus Server, those on the Tentacle and those in the built-in package repository.
+Those on the Octopus Server, those on the Tentacle, and those in the built-in package repository.

 ### Releases {#releases-whats-deleted}

 The Octopus Server settings delete **releases** from the database.
 This is a data deletion.
-It also cleans up any **artifacts**, **deployments, tasks, events** and **logs** attached to the release.
+It also cleans up any **artifacts**, **deployments, tasks, events**, and **logs** attached to the release.
 No packages from the internal package repository will be deleted as part of this policy, but they may be deleted by a corresponding repository retention policy.

 #### Releases included on a dashboard